 Often, we hear that a C-level exec is really into an activity — maybe golfing, poker, rowing, or go-karting — that almost everyone else will suck at.
 Now, maybe this is because the person in charge wants to be the best at it, or because they think everyone else should improve at, the bottom line is, it’s not going to be successful.

 Team building is about raising confidence and trusting other people.
 If you are awful at golf (like me), Arnold Palmer could be leading the activity and you’ll still be lousy at it after just an hour of practice.
 And the people already good won’t learn anything, they’ll just say “Why can’t everyone else do this as well as me”?
 So while the A-types will really enjoy pedal-to-the-metal go-karting, everyone else is just going to get run of the road (and in a sour mood).

 Choose activities that experience is not needed — because if everyone is on an equal playing field, but the activity is also simple to explain and grasp— and you’ve laid the foundation for a successful team-building activity.

 Inclusion is needed for every awesome team-building activity.
 Beyond our unique skillsets, we are all unique people physically.
 The differences in male and female physiology (and preference in sporting activity) is just the tip of the iceberg.
-If someone suggests a ziplining course for a team-building activity, is there someone who can’t participate – someone in a wheelchair, with a broken limb, or less arm strength?
+If someone suggests a zip lining course for a team-building activity, is there someone who can’t participate – someone in a wheelchair, with a broken limb, or less arm strength?

 Forcing someone into an activity/place they aren’t physically suited for is a recipe for disaster.

 On another note, going to the bar is an easy way to get your people out — alcohol is a great social lubricant, right?
 Sure, but what about someone because of pregnancy, religious group, or life choice cannot drink?
 Any designated driver can tell you how fun it is to be the only sober person at a party.
 Yes, you can say that it’s a case of a few people “spoiling” everyone else’s fun, or the “minority” dictating what the “majority” wants.

-But at a business and pragmatic level, this approach is bad for individuals (they’ll feel alientated) and the business (the team will be less cohesive, and whoever had a bad time will not want to do future team building).
+But at a business and pragmatic level, this approach is bad for individuals (they’ll feel alienated) and the business (the team will be less cohesive, and whoever had a bad time will not want to do future team building).
 What’s the cost vs. benefit of finding something that everyone will genuinely enjoy and find camaraderie in?

 Any possible resentment from the irked “majority” will evaporate when they have a great time and actually learn.
 And how much will those who would have been left out appreciate the team recognizing their needs and including them?
 Aren’t those two things the main goal of every team-building activity?

 Think about something you were bad at in grade school but had to do in front of the whole class.
 No one wants to have all eyes on them while they try something everyone is good at but them.
 Poorly designed team-building activities are about individual effort.

 “Oh sweet, we all get to watch while one person at a time tries VR!
-This is the best team-building activity since the CEO made the whole company attend her cello recital”
+This is the best team-building activity since the CEO made the whole company attend her cello recital.”

 Baseball, rowing, and golf are really lousy team-building activities because individual mistakes are so magnified.
 If a boat capsizes because of one person, or if one error or home run decides the game, how will everyone perceive what their effort meant to their group’s success?
 Ideally, a team-building activity should require contribution from everyone simultaneously.

 A great, co-operative team-building activity can make friends out of strangers — and even rivals — boosting collaboration, communication and empathy in the workplace.